Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Introduction

-The remaining sections of the article are arranged as follows.
-Section 2 presents the mathematical foundations and estimators for utilizing an IV in determining optimal treatment regimes, including the doubly robust and kernel-smoothed estimators.
-Section 3 offers the asymptotic properties of these estimators.
-The finite sample performance is explored through simulations in Section 4.
-Section 5 illustrates the application of the prostate, lung, colorectal, and ovarian (PLCO) cancer trial dataset.
-Proofs and additional numerical studies can be found in the supporting information.
+The remaining sections of this article are organized as follows.
+Section \ref{method} presents the mathematical foundations and estimators for utilizing an IV to determine optimal treatment regimes, including the doubly robust and kernel-smoothed estimators. {Section \ref{sec3} provides the asymptotic properties of these estimators.
+The finite sample performance is explored through simulations in Section \ref{4}.
+Section \ref{5} illustrates the application using the PLCO dataset.
+Appendix \hyperref[app B]{A} discusses the IV-related assumptions used in this article.
+Appendix \hyperref[intuition]{B} provides some intuition for our estimator.} Proofs and additional numerical studies can be found in the supporting information.
 In addition, our proposed method is implemented using R, and the R package \texttt{otrKM} to reproduce our results is available at \url{https://cran.r-project.org/web/packages/otrKM/index.html}.